 Just as a picture is worth 1,000 words, so are examples.
 Try the four free deals below to see if you can further understand this very important part of defense:

 Here are 4 free deals to practice, click HERE!

 GET LARRY'S VIDEO ON DEFENSE HERE!

-For more practice deals, click here, and then download the demo (under the picture of the CD).
+For more practice deals, click here, and then download the demo (all the way at the bottom).